sumeet004/simple_blockchain/README.md

 ### Implementation

+#### Blocks!
+A block is an object that contains, in this implementation, a series of transactional data.
+All previous transactions are available in a public ledger called the blockchain.
+A blockchain is a sequence of blocks available for inspection.
+Thus the integrity of the whole system can be determined to be valid by verifying all blocks in reverse chronological order all the way back to the first created block.
+The validity of the blocks is determined by using a Proof of Work algorithm.
+More on that later.

 #### Nodes
 Upon startup, nodes check for peers and their respective blockchains.
 If no peers are found, an initial block is created.